bobek/bobek.cz/source/blog/2019/workplace2slack/index.html.md

   end
 ```

-I have also added [Jason](https://github.com/michalmuskala/jason) which is one of the Elixir JSON parser.
+I have also added [Jason](https://github.com/michalmuskala/jason) which is one of the Elixir JSON parsers.
 We will use it for (de-)serialization of incoming and outgoing requests.
 Running `mix deps.get` wil fetch all missing dependencies for you.

 #### Setting up basic routes